-This week's Review Revue revisits Billy Bragg's 1984 LP Brewing up with Billy Bragg.
+This week's Review Revue spotlights the EP Help Save the Youth of America (Live and Dubious) by Billy Bragg.
 See what KCMU DJs thought back in the day.

 The Vancouver band's fourth release in a little over two years is a high-concept ball of threadbare post-punk.
 In a special Friday edition of Throwaway Style, Martin Douglas explores the shades of green displayed on the album.

 A Seattle underground supergroup of sorts, Big Bite take most of the best parts of Northwest rock music, stir them all around, and kick them up along with a cloud of dust.
 Their eponymous debut full-length is indicative of both their alchemy and ability to veer away from formula.

 On the first new full-length under the beloved Dear Nora moniker in almost twelve years, Katy Davidson's songs are as riveting and alluring as they've ever been.

 After months of anticipation, Upstream Music Fest + Summit starts tomorrow, June 1st.
 If you're looking for some great local music to check out during the festival's three days, Martin Douglas has you covered.

 Wooden Shjips' fifth studio album possesses a calm and levity which belies the near-apocalyptic summer which inspired it.
 Frontman Ripley Johnson spoke to KEXP about V. and the psychic healing of making music when the world around you is quite literally on fire.